Valentine-456/OPS/README.md

 - **Lab 2: Processes, signals, file descriptors**
   - Description: Write a program using POSIX standard laboratory classes: thereis a main process a teacher and n child processes - students.
   - Files: `lab2/`

+- **Lab 3: Threads, mutexes and signals**
+  - Description: Write a program which performs parallel operations over an array of integers.
+Think about locking order to ensure operations safety and avoid deadlocks.
+  - Files: `lab3/`